 Can Screaming or Yelling Be Bad for Your Relationship?

-Many people think that they can’t help raising their voices.
+Many people think that they can’t help but raise their voices.
 They think it is “normal” and is largely out of their control.
 But is it really?
-So, why do people scream or yell in the first place?
+And why do people scream or yell in the first place?

 In some cases, the defensive response may be for one party to the relationship to adapt to the aggressive treatment (being scolded, for example), which leads to passive acceptance.
 In this form of dysfunctional relationship, the resentment continues to fester beneath the surface of the veneer of acceptability.
 In other cases, where there is “fighting back,” there can be constant conflict until the relationship ends.
 Unfortunately, some couples spend a lifetime engaging in such a self-defeating state of conflict, until one of the parties dies.